Farhan-mohammad-shaikh/NOR-littlefs-integration/README.md

 # LittleFS Implementation on IS25LP128 NOR Flash

 This repository provides a reference implementation of the LittleFS filesystem on the IS25LP128 NOR Flash memory using the nRF52832 development board and Zephyr RTOS.
-The implementation showcases how to set up LittleFS on a non-volatile memory device like IS25LP128, with optimized read/write operations and wear leveling.
+The implementation showcases how to set up LittleFS on a non-volatile memory device like IS25LP128, with optimized read/write operations, wear leveling, and speed benchmarking.

 ## Project Overview